JuanHigueraC/Entropy-and-robustness-relation-in-WS-BA-and-maximum-entropy-scale-free-networks/README.md

 ## ¿Why is this important?

-Scale-free degree distribution and small-world propertie are the most frecuently network properties found in nature, for this reason with Erdos-Renyi networks have been the most studyed type of networks.
+The scale-free degree distribution and the small world characteristic are the most studied connectivity properties of networks, in particular because of their wide presence in a variety of complex systems.
+For this reason with Erdos-Renyi networks have been the most studyed type of networks.
 In the study of scale-free networks the barabasi-albert algorithm have been a standart, but ¿this algorithm generates networks that really are representative of the ensemble of scale-free networks?
 Some previous results (see **[1]**) suggest that this is not the case.
 In order to avoid this problem in a general way, its posible to use the Maximum Entropy Principle (MaxEnt), which allow us to generate ensembles of random networks that fullfill some restrictions, in particular the restriction of have a scale-free distribution.

 ## Particular objetives of this work